Figurine: one of a set discovered in Neolithic burial context, Gozo. Malta

 Researchers at a recent conference on “Archaeoacoustics: The Archaeology of Sound” studied the acoustic properties of the 5,000 year old Ħal Saflieni Hypogeum on the Mediterranean island of Malta. Ħal Saflieni is a prehistoric subterranean complex, sculpted with architectural features that mirror megalithic temples above ground.
 It is known that the Hypogeum was used in the Neolithic (New Stone Age) period not only as a depository for bones, but also as a shrine for ritual use.
 In a chamber known as the “Oracle Room”, long associated with weird sound effects, scientists detected the presence of a strong double resonance frequency in the neighborhood of both 70Hz and 114Hz.
 In physics, resonance is the tendency of a system to oscillate at a greater amplitude at some frequencies than at others.
 These are known as the system's resonance frequencies.
 At these frequencies, even small periodic driving forces can produce large amplitude oscillations, because the system stores vibrational energy.

 A male voice and a drum tuned to these frequencies stimulated a resonance phenomenon throughout the hypogeum, creating bone-chilling effects.
-It was reported that some sounds echoed for 7 to 8 seconds during testing in Ħal Saflieni.
+It was reported that some sounds echoed for as long as 13 seconds during testing in Ħal Saflieni.
 While listening to the blowing of a horn Archaeologist Fernando Coimbra reported he felt the sound crossing his body at high speed, leaving a sensation of relaxation.
 When it was repeated, the result was similar but even more relaxing, accompanied by the illusion that the sound was reflected from his body to the strange red ochre paintings on the walls.
 One can only imagine the impact in antiquity, of listening to ritual chanting while low light flickered over the bones of one’s ancestors.

 Laboratory testing indicates that these particular frequencies of the Hypogeum and stone cavities like Newgrange Passage Tomb and other cairns, have a strong physical effect on human brain activity.
 There is a range of sound, 70 – 130 hz, at which these ancient sacred places vibrate in a certain way as a natural phenomenon of the particular stone environment.
 Dr. Ian Cook of UCLA and colleagues published findings in 2008 of an experiment in which regional brain activity in a number of healthy volunteers was monitored by EEG through exposure to different resonance frequencies.
 Their findings indicated that at 110 Hz the patterns of activity over the prefrontal cortex abruptly shifted, resulting in a relative deactivation of the language center and a temporary shifting from left to right-sided dominance related to emotional processing.